 I also put together a quick video showing off our two days in Paris.

-The Eiffel Tower is a must see when in Paris.
-I wish I had known we were going to be visiting Paris, because I could have booked us for lunch at 58 Tour Eiffel.
+The Eiffel Tower is a must-see when in Paris.
+I wish I had known we were going to be visiting Paris because I could have booked us for lunch at 58 Tour Eiffel.
 It’s basically the cheapest way to eat here and get the views.
 Or I could have bought tickets to go up inside.
-Unfortunately, this sell out well in advance so there was no way we were going to get tickets or lunch.
+Unfortunately, this sells out well in advance so there was no way we were going to get tickets or lunch.
 Instead, we walked around the base, which was good enough for us.

 Fun Fact: Every night the Eiffel Tower lights up and sparkles in the hour every hour for five minutes.

 I feel like I cannot give advice on Paris without discussing the airports.
 They have two airports and I did not like either.
 This advice is mainly because Charles de Gaulle was horrible.
 Hands down the worst experience, we’ve ever encountered at an airport.
 The lines were the worst I have seen anywhere in the world because Air France employees go on strike all the time.
 The line system in the terminal we were in was a joke.
 Maybe other terminals are better, but the Delta and Air France terminal is an absolute nightmare.

 Dropping a bag off took 30 plus minutes, passport control took two hours, and security threw away a ton of our stuff the 3 times we had to go through security.
 Every time we went through security, the rules were different.
 My oldest son took some sand from Greece home as a souvenir and he was questioned heavily over it.
 I had jelly that they threw away.
 They considered a small jar of jelly to be a liquid.
 As I was being questioned about a tiny bottle of liquor I ask her to just throw it away.
 I repeated two to three times to just throw it away and she called the police over.
 I am still unsure why.
 So with all that said, here are my tips for Charles de Gaulle: